ms/buildtogether.tech/src/ip/index.md

 state, or province).
 In fact, some universities' rules depend not only on who you are but on which faculty you are in.

-The rules in industry are less complex---anything you do on company time or with company resources belongs to the company---but there are many gray areas.
+The rules in industry are less complex—anything you do on company time or with company resources belongs to the company—but there are many gray areas.
 For example, I wrote some of the first drafts of this book on a company laptop while traveling for work.
 Does that mean I owe my former employer a share of the royalties?